couchbaselabs/devguide-examples/README.md

 [PHP](php/expiration.php)

-### CAS Handling - Using CAS for concurrent mutations
+### CAS Handling - Using CAS for Concurrent Mutations
 This example will demonstrate concurrent mutations with and without using the CAS value.
 Without using the CAS value, some modifications may end up getting lost, whereas using the CAS within a proper retry mechanism will ensure that